Why I am making my student evals public, and maybe you should, too.

 Here are the grade distributions for the Honors sections in 2015 and 2016.
 (Yep, these are smart kids.
 No apologies from me for giving a lot of them A’s.)

 MASC 475: Capital News Service

-I teach this course each spring, when our state legislature — the Virginia General Assembly — is in session.
+From 2003 through 2019, I taught this course each spring, when our state legislature — the Virginia General Assembly — is in session.
 CNS students cover the state Capitol and other news (President Trump’s inauguration this year).
-I edit their stories, they make revisions (a process we often rinse and repeat), and then we send the final articles to a listserv of more than 90 news outlets, including metro dailies (The Virginian-Pilot), broadcast outlets (all of the network affiliates in Richmond), weekly papers (from the Loudoun Times-Mirror to the Tazewell Free Press) and pure-play digital operations (like Inside NoVa and RVA Mag).
+I edit their stories, they make revisions (a process we often rinse and repeat), and then we send the final articles to a listserv of more than 100 news outlets, including metro dailies (The Virginian-Pilot), broadcast outlets (all of the network affiliates in Richmond), weekly papers (from the Loudoun Times-Mirror to the Tazewell Free Press) and pure-play digital operations (like Inside NoVa and RVA Mag).
 We offer selected stories to The Associated Press, which distributes them across the nation and across the world.
 So students get bylines in such publications as The Washington Post, USA Today, the San Francisco Chronicle, the Chicago Tribune and the Los Angeles Times.
 While I was director of CNS, my students won a more than 60 state, regional and national awards for their work.